-Ok, so I outlined steps one and two to managing email and Twitter, and I left you with a question about multi-tasking.
-If you leave your email client open, Twitter feed, Facebook & LinkedIn pages constantly open on your desktop, you are forcing yourself to multi-task all the time.
-The question posed yesterday was, “is multi-tasking good or bad?”
-To answer that, we have to take a look at what multi-tasking really is: It’s a myth.
-In reality, human beings can only hold a very small number (maybe one!) of thoughts in our head at the same time.
-So we’re not actually doing things simultaneously, we’re actually switching back and forth rapidly between those things.
-It’s called cognitive switching, and the ability to do it peaks around age 20.
 When switching between two tasks, you are probably giving at most 40% of your attention to each of those tasks, and the other 20% at least, is required for the switching.
-Study after study has shown that switching both lengthens the time it takes to complete a task, and decreases the quality or accuracy of the output.
-I read a study recently that determined that driver inattention is the cause of 80 percent of all car crashes, and the most common distraction is use of cell phones.
+Study after study has shown that cognitive switching both lengthens the time it takes to complete a task, and decreases the quality or accuracy of the output.
+I read a study recently that determined that driver inattention is the cause of 80 percent of all car crashes.
+The most common distraction is use of cell phones.
 And guess what?
 The numbers are the same whether the person was dialing, talking, or listening!

-When you are working on important tasks, you will perform better if they are receiving 100% of your attention.
-Which means having the willpower to close your email, Twitter feeds, Facebook, etc. And the only way you will be convinced to do this, is if you value the benefits of focus.
+When you are working on important tasks, you will perform better if they are receiving 100% of your attention, not 40%.
+Which means being in control of your behavior and having the willpower to close your email, Twitter feeds, Facebook, etc. And the only way you will be convinced to do this, is if you value the benefits of focus.

+Some tasks may only need 40% of your attention, or less.
+I often listen to books while I do household chores, like emptying the dishwasher.
 But does the work you perform for your clients deserve more than 40% of your attention?
 Does driving deserve more than 40% of your attention, when it could mean the difference in life or death, for you or someone else?
-Does your family deserve more than 40% of your attention?
+Do your family and friends deserve more than 40% of your attention?

 We’ve talked about 3 steps so far, control over information, control over technology, and control over your behavior.
 Come back tomorrow and we’ll discuss the 4th step.